 But, we need a working environment to run our scripts, and, just because this book is online, the browser a good choice.
 We’ll keep the amount of browser-specific commands (like

-alert) to minimum, so that you don’t spend time on them if you plan to concentrate on another environment like Node.JS.
-From the other hand, browser details are explained in detail in the next part of the tutorial.
-So
+alert) to a minimum, so that you don’t spend time on them if you plan to concentrate on another environment like Node.JS.
+On the other hand, browser details are explained in detail in the next part of the tutorial.